FAQ

 Fresh and healthy food are on on everyone’s table.
 The average consumption per person and day are around 600 grams.
 But what products exactly are actually consumed, what is at the top of the shopping list?
 How much of the different varieties are grown in Germany , and how much is imported?
 And looking at the large diversity: Can the different types of fruit and vegetables be grouped into categories to get a better overview?
 We provide answers to questions like these below.

-Around 99.8 kilograms of fruit every German consumed in 2021/22.
-Every German eats around 105 kilograms of fruit per year.
-This is 5 kg less than in the year before.
-At the top of the shopping list are citrus fruits such as oranges, tangerines and clementines, with around 20 kilograms, and an additional 14 kilograms of citrus products such as orange juice.
-Around a quarter of consumption (27 kg) is accounted for by pome fruits such as apples or pears.
-Annual banana consumption amounts to 11 kg.
-The other types of fruit are significantly less important in terms of volume, as they are mainly in seasonal demand; stone fruit, strawberries, bush berries, table grapes and other fresh fruit (mainly exotic tropical fruits) together account for around 33 kg per year.
+Around 97.5 kilograms of fruit every German consumed in 2022/23.
+This is 2.3 kilograms less than in the year before.
+More than half of fruit consumption is accounted for by species that cannot be grown in Germany: Citrus fruits and bananas already account for 42 % of fruit consumption.
+Pome fruits such as apples and pears are consumed the most, at 22.5 kilograms per capita.
+Annual banana consumption amounts to 11 kilograms, as in the year before.
+The other types of fruit are significantly less important in terms of volume, as they are mainly in seasonal demand; stone fruit, strawberries, bush berries, table grapes and other fresh fruit (mainly exotic tropical fruits) together account for around 34 kilograms per year.

 Vegetables are in vogue: According to the new horticulture fact sheet „Vegetable Crops“, vegetable consumption in Germany has increased by 24 % over the past 20 years.
-In 2019/22, per capita consumption was 111 kilograms.
-This represents an increase of 6 kilograms compared to the year 2019/20.
-Carrots (11.6 kg per capita consumption), onions (9 kg) and fresh tomatoes (8.4 kg) are particularly in demand.
+In 2022/23, per capita consumption was 103 kilograms.
+This represents a decline of 8 kilograms compared to the year 2021/22.
+Carrots and beetroots (10.6 kg per capita consumption), onions (8,6 kg) and fresh tomatoes (7.4 kg) are particularly in demand.
 In terms of local vegetables, i.e. those grown in Germany, it was mainly carrots, onions, cabbage, leeks and asparagus that ended up in Germany's pots.

-In the case of local fruit, the focus is on tree fruit such as apples, pears, plums, prune plums and sweet and sour cherries, which account for 67% of the German fruit-growing area.
-Due to both the climate and tradition in many regions, apples cover by far the largest share of fruit tree acreage in Germany.
+In the case of local fruit, the focus is on tree fruit such as apples, pears, plums, prune plums and sweet and sour cherries.
+Due to both the climate and tradition in many regions, apples cover by far the largest share of fruit tree acreage in Germany with 48 % cultivated area.
 Also, strawberry fields can be found everywhere in Germany - they represent 20 % of the cultivated fruit area.
-Bush berries such as blueberries, raspberries, blackberries or currants are grown on 13 % of the fruit growing area.

 Among the vegetables produced in Germany, carrots, onions and cabbage have played the leading roles in recent years.
 Particularly, carrots and onions are still facing an upward trend.
-While the cultivated area of pumpkins has increased in recent years, the cultivated areas of pickled cucumbers, cabbages and leafy and stem vegetables have shrunk.
+While the area under pumpkins has increased in recent years, the area under gherkins and cabbages such as cauliflower and Chinese cabbage has decreased.
+Broccoli, on the other hand, is being grown more.
+The amount of leaf and stem vegetables grown has remained more or less the same.
+The area under rocket and romaine lettuce has increased.

 Most of the fruit and vegetables sold and consumed in Germany come from abroad.
 The most important import countries include Spain and the Netherlands, closely followed by Italy.
 But non-EU countries such as Costa Rica, Mexico, Ecuador and South Africa are also important import countries for Germany.

 Concerning vegetables, tomatoes, cucumbers and peppers are among the most important imported kinds.
-Vegetable imports have increased over the last 15 years.
+Vegetable imports increased significantly between 2004 and 2020, but have fallen slightly since then.

 Fruit imports have remained relatively constant over the years.
 Citrus fruits and bananas dominate in terms of volume.
-Lemons, mangoes and guavas have increased in import values, while pineapples and kiwi fruits have decreased.
-Excitingly, a strong dynamic can be observed in avocado, whose imports have quadrupled since 2011!
+Mangoes and guavas have decreased again in import values since 2021.
+While the import volumes of kiwis have stagnated, more pineapples have been imported again.
+Exciting: strong momentum can be observed in avocado imports, which have quadrupled since 2011 and continued to increase in 2021 and 2022!

 For apples, a distinction must be made between dessert apples (mainly for direct consumption) and cider apples (for further processing, e.g. into juice or mush).
 In 2021, around 1.1 million tons of dessert apples were consumed in Germany, while local production amounted to around 760,000 tons.
 Germany can therefore supply itself with dessert apples for the most part (see question 5).
 Imports come mostly from EU countries (>80%), mainly Italy, followed by the Netherlands, France and Poland.
 Apples can be stored for a very long time and can be offered in good quality all year round.
 In spring and summer, additional apple imports come from southern hemisphere countries such as Chile and New Zealand, where the harvest season is then.
 Imports of cider apples have fluctuated greatly over the past 10 years; the most important import country for some years has been Poland, followed by Italy, the Netherlands and the Czech Republic.